Img header logo

 efficiency

-• *3 Green Sustainable Chemistry is a concept that aims to reduce environmental impacts throughout the life cycle of chemical substances in order to realize a sustainable society.
+• A concept that aims to reduce environmental impacts throughout the life cycle of chemical substances in order to realize a sustainable society.

 Medium- to long-term JPY 2.3